 - the student is 18 years of age;

-- the student is over 16 years of age, living independently of his or her parents and without any disability of impairment; or
+- the student is over 16 years of age, living independently of their parents and without any disability of impairment; or

 - for any other reason the parents or guardians cannot be contacted.

 The principal may assume the role of a parent or guardian under these circumstances.

 A student can be suspended by order of the principal from a government school while attending school or travelling to and from school, or taking part in any school-organised activity away from school including camps, if the student: